kate102/CV/README.md

 ### Background

-I have chosen to return to the tech industry form a number of reasons but primarily because I find construction, both virtual and physical, immensely satisfying.
-In addition, I enjoy learning and want to be in an environment that continues to grow.
+I chose to leave the tech industry to concentrate on my family and am now at a point in my life when I am able to return.
+I find construction, both virtual and physical, immensely satisfying but feel that I have reached a would like to be in an industry that continues to grow.

 ### Projects